lucasmnunes/rabbitmq-consumer/README.md

 # rabbitmq-consumer
-A service that consumes messages from a RabbitMQ server
+A client service that consumes messages from a RabbitMQ server.